hackbinghamton/IntroToProgrammingWorkshop/ChoosingTechnologiesAndPrototyping.md

  - Just like with SQL, there are many different engines for implementing NoSQL.
 By far the most popular option is MongoDB, which is also supported by nearly every major programming language.

-Our [Data Science Workshop](https://calendar.google.com/event?action=TEMPLATE&tmeid=NXQyaWNrdXRjczJjdGRwOGMwajRpM2hnNW1fMjAxOTEwMDJUMjIzMDAwWiBiaW5naGFtdG9uLmVkdV9rdWlnMWdtc2JtdTlzNmFsZjRoMTNoOG42b0Bn&tmsrc=binghamton.edu_kuig1gmsbmu9s6alf4h13h8n6o%40group.calendar.google.com) on October 2nd from 6:30pm - 8:00pm will have an introduction to SQL, so add it to your calendar if you want to learn more!
+Our Data Science Workshop on October 12 will have an introduction to SQL, so mark your calendar if you want to learn more!

 ## Prototyping
 ### Diagrams